Last update: September 9, 2021

-Aida – October 17, 2020, in Italy.
-It began a Canary Islands season on December 5 but has now cancelled sailings until March 6.
+Aida – Restarted on October 17, 2020, in Italy.
+It began a Canary Islands season on December 5 and resumed sailings in 2021 on March 20.

-Aranui – August 8, 2020 (excluding one-off cruise for local passengers on July 18)
+Aranui – Restarted on August 8, 2020 (excluding one-off cruise for local passengers on July 18)

 Coral Expeditions – Restarted for Australian guests on October 14, 2020.

 Costa – Restarted on September 6, 2020 (Costa Deliziosa from Trieste); September 19, 2020 (Costa Diadema from Genoa); October 10, 2020 (Costa Smeralda from Savona).
 In 2021 it began cruising on May 1 (Costa Smeralda), followed by May 16 (Costa Luminosa), June 26 (Costa Deliziosa) and July 4 (Costa Firenze).

 CroisiEurope – Restarted on July 13, 2020.
 For 2021, the dates were: Douro – June 7; Gironde – June 30; Seine – June 30; Rhine – July 2; Rhône – July 3; Elbe, Oder, Havel & Baltic – July 8; Danube – July 8; Guadalquivir – August 19; Po – August 25 and French canals from July 2.
 On the ocean, it sailed in Croatia from June 10 and Corsica from July 4